-The dedication of master plan rights-of-way MC-631 and A-39 (Ritchie Marlboro Road) are labeled on the PPS.
+The dedication of master plan rights-of-way MC-631 and A-39 (Ritchie Marlboro Road) are labeled on the latest PPS submission.
 The right-of-way of P-616 is not adjacent to the property and is not included in the PPS.